01-edu/public/subjects/devops/left/README.md

 ### Hints

-To pass the content of a file to a command in a shell, you can use the "<" operator followed by the name of the file.
-For example, to pass the content of a file named "input.txt" to the cat command, you can use the following command:
+To pass the content of a file to a command in a shell, you can use the `<` operator followed by the name of the file.
+For example, to pass the content of a file named `input.txt` to the `cat` command, you can use the following command:

 `cat < input.txt`

 The `wc` command is a utility in Unix-like operating systems that is used to count the number of lines, words, and bytes in a file or group of files.
-The -l option tells wc to only print the line count for each file.
+The `-l` option tells `wc` to only print the line count for each file.

-For example, if you have a file called "file.txt" and you want to count the number of lines in the file, you can use the following command:
+For example, if you have a file called `file.txt` and you want to count the number of lines in the file, you can use the following command:

 `wc -l file.txt`

-This will print the line count for "file.txt".
+This will print the line count for `file.txt`.

 > You have to use Man or Google to know more about commands flags, in order to solve this exercise!
 > Google and Man will be your friends!